chopralab/candock_benchmark/astex/REAMDE.md

-# CANDOCK Benchmarking scripts for the PDBBind coreset
+# CANDOCK Benchmarking scripts for the Astex coreset

 ## Getting started